Testing recipes

 Workato's integrated recipe testing environment allows you to test your recipe before starting it.
-Testing ensures your automation's behavior and data processing are correct - you don't want to do a lot of clean-up later!
+Testing ensures that your automation's works correctly and processes data accurately, helping you avoid extensive clean-up later.

 # Basics